Andresmup/github-foundations/07_GITHUB_PROFILE/Readme.md

  - A list of Github Organizations you are part of.
  - Badges and Achievements that highlight your activity and show if you use GitHub Pro or participate in programs.
  - Your pronouns if you've set them.
- - The repositories you have starrred
+ - The repositories you have starred
  - Mutual connections you share with someone who is viewing your profile.
  - The person viewing your profile can see which of the people they follow are also followed by you.